 A corner in which the radius increases as you progress through it.
 Vehicle speed can usually be increased sooner through these types of corners.

-The enclosed portion of a track which includes team garages on most oval tracks.
+The enclosed portion of a track includes team garages on most oval tracks.
 During race weekends, this area is usually filled with large transporters, merchandise trailers, and driver and fan motorhomes.

 INSIDE GROOVE OR LINE

 On an oval track, this is the innermost racing line which is usually separated from the infield by a distinctly flat surface called an apron.
 On road courses, the inside groove refers to the line closest to the curbs or walls forming the inner portion of turns.